alexfernandez/alexfernandez.github.io/2023/job-search.md

 For the last four years I have been working as a CTO, thinking that I would be able to have more influence this way.
-But honestly I missed technical work a lot, as I had discovered this last year being a fullstack CTO (which means I did everything from product sketches to configuring servers to speaking with investors).
+But honestly I missed technical work a lot, as I had discovered this last year being a fullstack CTO, which means I did everything from product sketches to programming to speaking with investors.
 Therefore I was ready to look for a job as software engineer, individual contributor, no management responsibilities.
 As [Charity Majors likes to say](https://charity.wtf/2017/05/11/the-engineer-manager-pendulum/), the best managers are those that have engineered, but also the best engineers are those that have managed.
-I was ready to go back to sweet development work, baby!
+I was ready to go back to sweet coding, baby!

-## 🧮 Some Numbers

-All in all I sent out 44 job applications, although some of these came to me.
-All in all I was rejected 15 times;
-on my side I canceled 11 processes due to multiple reasons, and another 17 applications are still pending as far as I know.

-Disregarding applications where there was at most an automated email:
-I entered 14 selection processes with at least one interview, I participated in 8 technical challenges and was accepted for three positions, of which I have accepted only one.
-I did 25 various interviews with recruiters, technical people and managers.

 ## 📰 Publication